jbock-java/jbock/README.md

     at cli.tools.CopyFile.main(CopyFile.java:10)
 </code></pre>

-Being invoked without any arguments is something we should be expecting.
+Being invoked without any parameters is something we should be expecting.
-Instead of a stacktrace, we could use the opportunity to show the user a summmary of our command line options.
+Instead of a stacktrace, we could use the opportunity to show a summmary of our command line options.
 Let's see how to do this with `jbock 2.3`.

 We start by defining an abstract class `Args`,